tensorturtle/fob/README.md

 # Features

-## Share your database across different machines.
+## Cloud Sync

+Bring your own cloud.

-`fob` stores all state within a single database file (which is actually just a human-readable JSON file).
-Pass in a path on a shared drive (e.g. Dropbox) to the `--database` option when running `fob`.
+`fob` runs on a single database file.
+You can store this database on Dropbox or your own cloud.
+Just pass the path to the `--database` option when running `fob`.
 For example:

 ```
 fob --database ~/Dropbox/my-fob.db help
 ```

 For more convenience, you can export a `FOB_DB_PATH` variable in your shell.

-For example, to use a database synchronized across devices on your Dropbox, add the following line to `~/.bashrc` (for bash shell):
+For example, add the following line to `~/.bashrc` (for bash shell):
 ```
 export FOB_DB_PATH="~/Dropbox/my-fob.db"